Bangkok

 What we're doing in Bangkok

-To address one of Bangkok’s main sources of pollution (transport), Breathe Bangkok is helping optimise the Bangkok Metropolitan Administration’s electric feeder bus services and supporting efforts to manage parking more sustainably.
-We are also helping support the development of a more coordinated and enforceable Low Emission Zone policy to address the city’s persistent air pollution challenges, make clean air solutions more sustainable and ensure local communities’ perspectives are incorporated.
+To address one of Bangkok’s main sources of pollution (transport), Breathe Bangkok is helping optimise electric bus services and supporting efforts to manage parking more sustainably.
+We are also helping support the development of a more coordinated and enforceable Low Emission Zone to address the city’s persistent air pollution challenges and ensure local communities’ perspectives are incorporated.

-To support evidence-informed action, we are supporting baseline research and analysis on air pollution, and helping to improve how the city monitors and uses air quality data.
-These efforts will strengthen decision-making and inform future plans to clean the air, particularly at district level across the 15 districts where Breathe Bangkok operates.
+To support evidence-informed action, we are supporting research on air pollution and helping to improve how the city monitors and uses air quality data.
+These efforts will strengthen decision-making and inform future plans to clean the air.

 In Bangkok, we work with a range of local partners and community groups in our efforts to clean the city’s air, including the Bangkok Metropolitan Administration, Hub of Talents for Air Pollution and Climate, Urban Studies Lab, Sasin Management Consulting, Big Data Institute, and Joint Graduate School of Energy and Environment.